top of page

 Tokyo International Film Festival: Swallowtail Butterfly Q&A

-Unfortunately, there simply does not exist any decent releases of Swallowtail Butterfly.
-Several DVD- and Blu-ray-versions can be found online, but be advised: These vary greatly in quality, some are without subtitles, and keep regions in mind. eBay or Yesasia are probably your best bets.
+Unfortunately, there simply are no decent releases of Swallowtail Butterfly.
+Several DVD and Blu-ray versions can be found online, but be advised: These vary greatly in quality, some are without subtitles, and keep regions in mind. eBay or YesAsia are probably your best bets.

 Recent Posts